axoflow/axosyslog-core-docs/content/docs/chapter-parsers/chapter-patterndb/configuring-pattern-databases/patterndb-correlation/_index.md

 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->

-The {{% productparam "abbrev" %}} application can correlate log messages identified using [pattern databases]({{< relref "/docs/chapter-parsers/chapter-patterndb/_index.md" >}}).
+The {{% param "product.abbrev" %}} application can correlate log messages identified using [pattern databases]({{< relref "/docs/chapter-parsers/chapter-patterndb/_index.md" >}}).
 Alternatively, you can also correlate log messages using the **grouping-by()** parser.
 For details, see {{% xref "/docs/chapter-correlating-log-messages/grouping-by-parser/_index.md" %}}.

 {{% include-headless "chunk/correlation-intro.md" %}}

 (For details on triggering actions and generating messages, see {{% xref "/docs/chapter-parsers/chapter-patterndb/patterndb-triggers-actions/_index.md" %}}.)

 There are two attributes for pattern database rules that determine if a message matching the rule is added to a context: `context-scope` and `context-id`.
 The `context-scope` attribute acts as an early filter, selecting messages sent by the same process (${HOST}${PROGRAM}${PID} is identical), application (${HOST}${PROGRAM} is identical), or host, while the `context-id` actually adds the message to the context specified in the id.
 The `context-id` can be a simple string, or can contain macros or values extracted from the log messages for further filtering.
-Starting with {{% productparam "abbrev" %}} version {{% conditional-text include-if="ose" %}}3.5{{% /conditional-text %}}, if a message is added to a context, {{% productparam "abbrev" %}} automatically adds the identifier of the context to the `.classifier.context_id` macro of the message.
+Starting with {{% param "product.abbrev" %}} version {{% conditional-text include-if="ose" %}}3.5{{% /conditional-text %}}, if a message is added to a context, {{% param "product.abbrev" %}} automatically adds the identifier of the context to the `.classifier.context_id` macro of the message.

 {{% include-headless "wnt/note-message-context.md" %}}

-Another parameter of a rule is the `context-timeout` attribute, which determines how long a context is stored, that is, how long {{% productparam "abbrev" %}} waits for related messages to arrive.
+Another parameter of a rule is the `context-timeout` attribute, which determines how long a context is stored, that is, how long {{% param "product.abbrev" %}} waits for related messages to arrive.

 {{% include-headless "chunk/correlation-context-timeout.md" %}}